-The Collaborative has an employment contract with a key employee, which expires on June 30, 2016.
+The Collaborative has an employment contract with a key employee which expires on June 30, 2019.

-(6) ACCRUED SICK PAY BENEFITS
+(7) ACCRUED SICK PAY BENEFITS

 The Collaborative allows employees to accrue sick pay benefits from year to year.
-The maximum allowable accrued sick pay benefit is 130 days for eligible employees.
+The maximum allowable accrued sick pay benefit is 140 days for eligible employees.
 In addition to illness, employees can use their accumulated sick time to receive a lump sum severance benefit, upon retirement or death.
 An employee who has worked 12 or more consecutive years for the Collaborative is eligible for the lump sum severance benefit.
 The benefit is equal to 35% of an employee's daily rate multiplied by the total sick days accumulated upon the day of retirement or death.

-The maximum payment per employee is \$6,000 at June 30, 2014.
-As of June 30, 2014, the Collaborative had an estimated liability of \$227,845 relating to the lump sum benefit.
+The maximum payment per employee is \$6,000 at June 30, 2017.
+As of June 30, 2017, the Collaborative had an estimated liability of \$371,864 relating to the lump sum benefit.
 This amount is included in accrued expenses in the Statement of Net Position.

-(7) LINE OF CREDIT
+(8) LINE OF CREDIT

 The Collaborative has a \$1,000,000 line of credit.
 The obligation is secured by the Collaborative's accounts receivable and fixtures.
 The loan agreement contains certain restrictive covenants.
 Interest is payable at the National Prime Rate.
-The line of credit can be terminated at the discretion of the lender.
-No balance was outstanding at June 30, 2014.
+The line of credit can be terminated at the discretion of the lender and expires on February 15, 2018.
+No balance was outstanding at June 30, 2017.

-(8) DEBT
+(9) DEBT